 An inboard boat is meant to be high-performing and ideal for watersport enthusiasts.
 These boats are built with motors that give boaters maximum horsepower, torque and ultimately the best experience whether they’re behind the wheel or behind the boat doing water sports.

 To maintain the great performance that these motors are known for, maintenance is necessary.
 Just like anything with a motor, normal servicing is required.
 We’re here to help you with any service work needed on your boat.
-Keep reading to learn what is required and the recommended maintenance on an inboard motor.
+Keep reading or click the video below to learn what is required and the recommended maintenance on an inboard motor.

 Before you run to your new boat and take off at full speed around the lake, check the manual for the engine.
 All inboard motors, regardless of brand, will recommend a break-in period.
 This will ensure the longevity of the motor over the years.